Arya-n-101/Task-1/README.md

 So Hi,
 I am Aryan Arya from CSE branch.
-I'm from gwalior MP and currently residing in brahma hostel.
+I'm gwalior MP and currently residing in brahma hostel.
 My hobbies include playing badminton, watching sitcoms , listening songs and Acting(dramatics).
 Trying to explore new things in this campus to find where my interest takes me...